knuckleswtf/scribe/docs/documenting/documenting-api-information.md

         'extra_info' => 'You can retrieve your token by visiting your dashboard and clicking <b>Generate API token</b>.', ],
 ```
+The `default` field is the default behaviour of our API.
+If your endpoints are authenticated by default, set this to `true`, then use `@unauthenticated` on the method doc block if you need to turn off auth for specific endpoints.
+If your endpoints are open by default, leave this as `false`, then use `@authenticated` on the method doc block if you need to turn on auth for specific endpoints.

 You can set whatever you want as the `extra_info`.
 A good idea would be to tell your users where to get their auth key.